namnh663/namnh663.github.io/docs/knowledge/api-testing.md

 6. **HEAD:** The HEAD method is similar to GET but retrieves only the headers of the response, not the actual data content.
 It is often used to check the status and metadata of a resource without downloading the entire resource.

 7. **OPTIONS:** The OPTIONS method is used to retrieve information about the communication options available for the target resource.
 It can provide details about supported HTTP methods, headers, and other communication parameters.

-These HTTP methods provide a standardized way for clients and servers to interact with web resources.
-The choice of method depends on the intended operation, whether it is retrieving data, updating resources, submitting form data, or performing other actions on the web.
-Each HTTP method has a specific purpose and usage pattern, making it an essential part of web communication and the foundation of web services and APIs.

 ## HTTP status codes